-You have the right to express your views about an exclusion to the school's governing body.
+You have the right to express your views about an exclusion to the governing body.
 This is called making representations.

-You can make representations by writing to the chair of the governing body at the school's address.
+You can make representations by writing to the chair of the governing body at the academy address.

 What happens during an exclusion?